sh224wg/L3/README.md

 # Web Scraper

 ## Description
-This project is a Control Line Interface web scraper app that allows users to input a URL and receive the scraped content as a file.
-It can scrape multiple pages and extract a wide range of elements such as CSS and HTML elements.
+This project is a Command Line Interface (CLI) web scraper app that allows users to input a URL and receive the scraped content as a file.

 ## Version
+1.0.0

 ## Vision
 The vision behind this project is to create an accessible means to scrape websites and save the information.

+## Installation
+1. Ensure that you have node.js and npm installed on your machine.

+## Usage
+To run the Scraper app use the `scrape` comman in the CLI followed by the url:
+`scrape <URL>'`

 ## Dependencies
 - Node.js